qgis/QGIS-Documentation/docs/gentle_gis_introduction/raster_data.rst

 Raster data is used in a GIS application when we want to display information that is continuous across an area and cannot easily be divided into vector features.
-When we introduced you to vector data we showed you the image in figure_landscape_.
+When we introduced you to vector data we showed you the image in :numref:`figure_landscape`.
 Point, polyline and polygon features work well for representing some features on this landscape, such as trees, roads and building footprints.
 Other features on a landscape can be more difficult to represent using vector features.
 For example